 Those who invest in IUP students and programs for three consecutive years or more are recognized as members of the IUP Loyalty Society.
-The consistent generosity of Loyalty Society members lays the foundation for long term growth as the university
+The consistent generosity of Loyalty Society members lays the foundation for long-term growth as the university prepares

 IUP Loyalty Society association is sustained when gifts are made to IUP for three or more fiscal years (July 1 to June 30) without interruption.